Biology Courses

 BIOL B111 Biological Exploration II

 BIOL B111 is an introductory-level course designed to encourage students to explore the field of biology at multiple levels of organization: molecular, cellular, organismal and ecological.
-Each course will explore these areas of biology through a unifying theme.
 Lecture three hours, laboratory three hours a week.
-Quantitative readiness is required.
-Spring 2021: BIOL B111 will explore how organisms adapt to their environments.
+Spring 2023: BIOL B111 will explore how organisms interact with and adapt to their environments, both abiotic and biotic.
 Topics to be investigated include development, physiology, photosynthesis, ecology (population, community and ecosystem), and evolution.
 The laboratory portion of the course will explore the fundamentals of organismal biology through scientific research, with an emphasis on the scientific process and experimental design.
-Topics include development, neurobiology, evolution, physiology, ecology, and ecosystems.

 Scientific Investigation (SI)